 Some amortised loan can also have a grace period: during the grace period only the interest is paid.
 Let's take the example of a 36-month project that has a 3-month grace period: the first 3 months of the loan only interest are repaid, from the 4th month onwards the repayment of the capital begins.
 2 things to note: 1/ more interest for lenders, since the outstanding is not repaid and interest is always calculated on the remaining outstanding and 2/ less pressure on the cashflow of borrowers, the absence of capital repayment during the first instalments.
 A grace period is a popular solution for projects where the investment does not yield right away, such as a takeover of business assets, recruitment or the launch of a new product.

 An amortised loan with a standard commitment for the first few months and the possibility of early repayment without additional costs for the remaining term of the loan.
 This solution is preferred by borrowers who need financing quickly and rely on refinancing at a lower rate elsewhere.
 Normally, the early repayment fees are 4% of the outstanding principal: 2% for lenders and 2% for October.

 The extended loan

 This loan is an hybrid between an amortisable and a bullet loan.
-The extended loan offers the borrower a grace period of 12 months, during which only the interest is paid to lenders, followed by several options of amortisations over the remaining period of the loan.
+The extended loan offers the borrower a grace period of up to 12 months, during which only the interest is paid to lenders, followed by several options of amortisations over the remaining period of the loan.
 If you take the example of a loan of 48 months, the first 12 months only interest is paid (there is no amortisation of the capital the first year).
 After the grace period, the company could amortise 85% of the capital on a monthly-basis and pay the last 15% at maturity date (on the last instalment).

 The bullet loan